aztfmod/terraform-azurerm-caf-site-recovery/examples/asr/README.md

-# security_center
+# Azure site recovery

-Creates an ASC test environment.
+Creates an ASR test environment.

 ## Usage
 To run this example, simply execute: